MilkBowl/Administrate/README.txt

 This work is Licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 unported License.
 It is available at: http://creativecommons.org/licenses/by-nc-sa/3.0/

 Permissions:
-	administrate.allmessages 	- recieve messages about all players regardless of their status administrate.stealth		- stealth login/logoff when enabled + make it so people can't see you're online with linking /who administrate.adminmode		- ability to use the /admin command godmode/toggle vanish + nopickup administrate.god			- Toggle godmode
+	administrate.allmessages 	- receive messages about all players regardless of their status administrate.stealth		- stealth login/logoff when enabled + make it so people can't see you're online with linking /who administrate.adminmode		- ability to use the /admin command godmode/toggle vanish + nopickup administrate.god			- Toggle godmode